 Environmental and natural resources policy issues are so diverse that they transcend ordinary academic boundaries.
-An awareness of the multitude of policy analyses is central to larger understanding of how policy decisions are, or could be made in the environmental policy field.
-Thus, the study of environmental policy must integrate the insights and information from many different disciplines, including environmental studies, anthropology, economics, biology, geography, philosophy, political science, sociology, and engineering, in order to provide complete information to those crafting policy.
+An awareness of the multitude of policy analyses is central to a larger understanding of how policy decisions are or could be made in the environmental policy field.
+Thus, the study of environmental policy must integrate the insights and information from many different disciplines, including environmental studies, anthropology, economics, biology, geography, philosophy, political science, sociology, and engineering, in order to provide complete information to those crafting policies.

-Robert Kuzelka, AICP, is an Associate Professor in the School of Natural Resource Sciences at the University of Nebraska-Lincoln and holds a courtesy appointment in the Department of Community and Regional Planning.
-He received a Bachelor of Architecture Degree from the University of Nebraska-Lincoln and a M.S. in community and regional planning from the University of Texas-Austin.
-Professor Kuzelka has served as Assistant to the Directors of the NU Water Center and Conservation and Survey Division.
+Robert Kuzelka, AICP, is an associate professor in the School of Natural Resource Sciences at the University of Nebraska-Lincoln and holds a courtesy appointment in the Department of Community and Regional Planning.
+He received a Bachelor of Architecture Degree from the University of Nebraska-Lincoln and an M.S. in community and regional planning from the University of Texas-Austin.
+Professor Kuzelka has served as assistant to the directors of the NU Water Center and Conservation and Survey Division.
 Previously he worked in the Nebraska State Office of Planning and Programming (now Policy Research Office) and the City of Tulsa Model Cities Agency.
 He was a post-graduate Fulbright scholar in the Department of Town and Country Planning at the University of Sydney, in Sydney, Australia.